g8a9/yet_another_jax_transformer/yet_another_jax_transformer/docs/02_core_components/attention.md

 📣 📣 📣

-As a first first exercise, you will implement the scaled dot product attention (Equation above).
+Let's now see the JAX implementation of the Scaled Dot Product Attention (Equation above).
 You will notice that the function accepts a `mask` parameter.
-The mask allows us to *ignore* some portion of the sequence (typically, if any padding is present).
+The mask allows us to *ignore* some portion of the sequence (typically, padding tokens if present).

 ```python
 def scaled_dot_product(q, k, v, mask=None):